-TLC’s hit show, Extreme Couponing, was very popular a few years ago.
+TLC’s hit show, Extreme Couponing, was very popular years ago.
 However, I feel like what we saw on TV was unrealistic for most people.
 After all, who has time to devote 20 hours a week to find and organize coupons?

 Before we continue, let’s be honest here.
 How much time do you have to devote to couponing?